mourra950/Rover_Sim/README.md

 ### perception.py

-in this file all image processing is done in here to extract any needed information to base our Rover decision
+in this file all image processing is done in here to extract any needed information to base our Rover decision.

 ### decision.py